 Luckily, there's no special formula you need to use to keep your ink protected — you can slather on whatever your favorite face and body sunscreens on the design, but the most important thing is that you use it.

 Can You Put Sunscreen on a New Tattoo?

-It's best to wait until your new tattoo is completely healed before applying sunscreen.
-Since newly inked skin is damaged and undergoing a healing process, it can get easily irritated from sunscreens and potentially get infection.
-Instead, keep your new tattoo protected by wearing loose clothing and avoiding direct sun exposure.
+As a rule of thumb, it's best to stay out of the sun entirely until your new tattoo is completely healed, including before applying sunscreen.
+Since newly inked skin is damaged and undergoing a healing process, it can get easily irritated from sunscreens and is more prone to infection.
+Instead, you'll want to shield your tattoo from UV rays by wearing loose clothing and avoiding direct sun exposure.

-We picked a variety of sunscreens based on price points, SPF levels, and more.
+Now that you've learned the basics, we've picked a variety of sunscreens based on price points, SPF levels, and more.
 Whether it's a physical sunscreen, a chemical sunscreen, or a hybrid, you'll have a ton of options to choose from.
-We even found a few stick and spray formats, so you can quickly reapply on the go.
-Keep your skin and tattoos protected (no matter the size) with the effective sunscreens ahead.
+We even found a few stick and spray formats, so you can quickly reapply on the go, or protect hard-to-reach places like your back.
+Keep your skin and tattoos protected (no matter the size) with the most effective sunscreens ahead.

 — Additional reporting by Lauren Harano, Aimee Simeon, and Alaina Demopoulos